 In addition to the _id parameter which exists for all resources, each FHIR resource type defines its own set of search parameters with their names, types, and meanings.
 These search parameters are on the same page as the resource definitions, and are also published as part of the standard conformance statement (XML or JSON).

-Mostly, the defined search parameters correspond to a single element in the resource, but this is not required, and some search parameters refer to the same type of element in multiple places, or refer to derived values.
+In general, the defined search parameters correspond to a single element in the resource, but this is not required, and some search parameters refer to the same type of element in multiple places, or refer to derived values.

-Some of the search parameters defined by the resources are associated with more than one path in the resource.
-This means that the search parameter matches if any of the paths contain matching content, and which ever path matches, the whole resource is returned in the search results.
+Some search parameters defined by resources are associated with more than one path in a resource.
+This means that the search parameter matches if any of the paths contain matching content.
+If the path matches, the whole resource is returned in the search results.
 The client may have to examine the resource to determine which path contains the match.

-Servers are not required to implement any of these search parameters (except for the _id parameter described above), and may define their own additional parameters if they wish.
+Servers are not required to implement search parameters (except for the _id parameter described above), and may define their own parameters.

 Search Parameter Types

-Each search parameter is defined with a type that defines how the search parameter behaves.
-These are the defined parameter types:

-The search parameters can also have "modifiers" appended to them that control their behavior.
-The kinds of modifiers that can be used depend on the type of parameter.
+Each search parameter is defined by a type which defines how the search parameter behaves.
+The search parameters can also append "modifiers" that control their behavior.
+The kinds of modifiers used is dependent on the type of parameter being modified.

 Modifiers

-Parameters are defined per resource, and their names may additionally specify a modifier as a suffix, separated from the parameter name by a colon.
+Parameters are defined per resource.
+Parameter names may specify a modifier as a suffix.
+The modifiers are separated from the parameter name by the presence of a colon.
 Modifiers are:

 For all parameters (except combination): :missing.
 E.g. gender:missing=true (or false).
-Searching for "gender:missing=true" will return all the resources that don't have any value for the gender parameter (which usually equates to not having the relevant element in the resource).
+Searching for "gender:missing=true" will return all the resources that don't have a value for the gender parameter (which usually equates to not having the relevant element in the resource).
 Searching for "gender:missing=false" will return all the resources that have a value for the "gender" parameter.

-For string: :exact (the match needs to be exact, no partial matches, case sensitive and accent-sensitive), or :contains (case insensitive and accent-insensitive, partial match at start or end), instead of the default behavior (case insensitive and accent-insensitive, partial matches at the end of the string)
+For string: :exact (the match needs to be exact, no partial matches, case sensitive and accent-sensitive), or :contains (case insensitive and accent-insensitive, partial match at start or end), instead of the default behavior (case insensitive and accent-insensitive, partial matches at the end of the string).

 For token: :text (the match does a partial searches on the text portion of a CodeableConcept or the display portion of a Coding), instead of the default search which uses codes.
-Other defined modifiers are :in, :below, :above and :not-in which are described below
+Other defined modifiers are :in, :below, :above and :not-in which are described below.

-For reference: :[type] where [type] is the name of a type of resource
+For reference: :[type] where [type] is the name of a type of resource.

-For uri: :below, :above indicate that instead of an exact match, either the search term left matches the value, or vice-versa
+For uri: :below, :above indicate that instead of an exact match, either the search term left matches the value, or vice-versa.

 Server SHALL reject any search request that contains is suffixed by a modifier that the server does not support for that parameter.
 For example, if the server supports the "name" search param, but not the ":exact" modifier on the name, it should reject a search with the parameter "name:exact=Bill", using an HTTP 400 error with an OperationOutcome with a clear error message.